POSADA of Pueblo Services

 Posada’s Elko Family Emergency Shelter

 Families with children in need are sheltered at Posada’s Elko Family Emergency Shelter in ten units.
 This is Pueblo’s ONLY family shelter that keeps a family together in a single family setting to ensure their privacy as they work collectively with a Posada case worker to work towards permanent housing and self-sufficiency.
 Families are sheltered at Elko Family Emergency Shelter for up to two months as their basic needs of food, shelter and clothing are met.
 Families are provided resources, information and referrals to obtain education and/or employment within the community.
 Families can apply to the Tenant Based Rental Assistance Program if they are able to obtain employment and adhere to the regulations of the program.

-A Posada case worker provides referrals to homeless families with children, youth (18-24),veterans, and aging adults 50+ for shelter, food, employment assistance, and reviews options for low-income housing, identifies community resources and programs to obtain self-sufficiency.
+A Posada case worker provides referrals to homeless families with children, youth (18-24),veterans, and aging adults 50+ for shelter, food, and reviews options for low-income housing, identifies community resources and programs to obtain self-sufficiency.

 Posada will have case managers available from Monday – Friday, 8:00am to 4:00pm at our main office located at 501 Belmont Avenue, Pueblo CO 81004 by appointment only.
 Please call 719-545-8776 to make an appointment.

 - Affordable Housing

 - Emergency Shelter for families with children and for young adults.